 Terms of eligibility and covered benefits are outlined in formal plan documents.
 Typically, the business sets up a trust fund to earmark money contributed by both the business and its employees to pay these claims.
 Businesses may also pair the fund with a stop-loss policy that limits the businesses’ potential risk.

 Third-party administrators (TPAs) manage claims and other filings.

 Small businesses can save money with self-funded health insurance, particularly in administrative costs.
-Cost savings in non-claims expenses compared to group health insurance can range from 10 percent to 25 percent, according to the Self-Insurance Educational Foundation.
+According to the Self-Insurance Educational Foundation, cost savings in non-claims expenses compared to group health insurance can range from 10 percent to 25 percent.